VirtualPatientEngine/VPEHackathonAIAgentsCO/docs/setup.md

     1. Click on the `New Capsule` button on the top right corner.
     2. Select `Copy from public Git`.
     3. Paste the git repository address: (i.e., https://github.com/[TeamLeadAccount]/VPEHackathonAIAgentsCOTemplate.git)
-    4. Click `import`
+    4. Click `clone`
     5. The capsule will be cloned within a few seconds.

+4. Each team member will need to add their own pesonal access token in Code Ocean

+    1. Follow GitHub instructions to generate personal access token: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens
+    2. Then on Code Ocean, click on the `account` icon on the bottom left side, and go to `credentials`.
+    3. Click on `⊕ Add credential` and choose `GitHub`, then add your username (in GitHub) and the token you have created.

-4. Each team member will need to attached shared data assets to their own capsule in Code Ocean
+5. Each team member will need to attached shared data assets to their own capsule in Code Ocean

     1. In the capsule view, in the data folder in the files tree click ⚙️manage
     2. Attach the data-assets by clicking the plus sign (⊕)
     3. The data assets are `collections: cellxgene census metadata 2024-04-24` and `ollama_models_09_2024`

-4. After team members update their capsules branch, members should `push` to their teams branch
-5. Each team member then updates their capsules with their team members contributions by `pulling` to their capsules branch
+6. Coaches will create a seperate branch for each team to work on.
+Individual team members will contribute by syncing with their teams branch (see section step 4 below)

 > <font color=black>💡Tip</font><br>
 > 1. Use the command line `terminal` in the VS Code editor for running `git` commands <br>